-The cases that are called ‘summary only’ offences can only be dealt with in the magistrates’ court as they attract sentences of less than six months.
-There are other types of cases that are triable ‘either way’ which can be heard in either the Magistrates’ Court or the Crown Court.
-Every case, be it murder or dropping litter starts in the Magistrates’ Court.
-If the offence is one that can be heard in either the Magistrates’ Court or the Crown Court, the magistrates must go on to decide whether they can retain jurisdiction of the matter.
-They will consider issues such as likely sentence alongside whether there are any reasons of factual, procedural or legal complexity which render the matter unsuitable for summary trial and will decide whether the case can remain in magistrates’ court or whether it ought to be sent to the Crown Court.
+‘Summary Only’ cases can only be dealt with here as they attract sentences of less than six months.
+Triable ‘either way’ cases will be heard in either the Magistrates or Crown Court.
+Every case from murder to the dropping litter starts in the Magistrates court.
+If the offence can be heard in either the magistrates must go on to decide whether they can retain jurisdiction of the matter.
+They will consider the likely sentence alongside any reasons of factual, procedural or legal complexity rendering the matter unsuitable for summary trial.
+The outcome determines if the case remains or is sent to Crown Court.

 If the magistrates find the defendant guilty, sentences can include:

-- Custodial sentence up to a maximum of 6 months.
+- A Custodial Sentence up to a Maximum of 6 Months

-However, having heard the evidence, it is possible for the magistrates to commit the case to the Crown Court for sentencing if they feel that they do not have sufficient sentencing powers in light of the facts of the case.
+Upon hearing the evidence, it’s possible for the Magistrates to commit your case to the Crown Court for sentencing.
+This occurs when they feel they don’t have sufficient sentencing powers in light of the case facts.

 Why use a solicitor?

-- A solicitor will be able to prepare you on what to expect at court.
+- A solicitor will prepare you on what to expect at court

-- They have the legal expertise to defend your case.
+- Solicitors have the legal expertise to defend your case

 Why Watson Woodhouse?

-- Our specialist solicitors have a vast amount of experience in dealing with cases in the Crown Court
+- Our solicitors have dedicated experience in dealing with cases in the Magistrates Court

 - We know the court process inside out